philratcliffe/ledger/README.md

 A program, written in Python3, to keep track of financial transactions between different parties — people and organisations.
 These parties are identified by a simple string such as "john" or "supermarket".
-Each record in the ledger is in the format: transaction date, payer, payee, ammount.
+Each record in the ledger is in the format: transaction date, payer, payee, amount.

 The ledger of transactions looks like this: